Continuing Community Support

 Arts Development Fund for Persons with Disabilities

-Subsidised non-profit making NGOs/bodies with relevant experience in organising various time-defined arts programmes or activities for PWDs.
-The aim is to enhance their knowledge of the arts, foster their interest in the arts, develop their potential, and nurture PWDs with great artistic talent to help them strive for excellence or pursue a career in the arts.
-In 2022-23, over $16.3 million was granted to 21 service units to implement 27 arts projects.
+Non-profit NGOs or groups with relevant experience are subsidised to organise various time-defined arts programmes or activities for PWDs.
+This initiative seeks to enhance their arts knowledge, foster their interest in the arts, explore their potential, and nurture those with great artistic potential to strive for excellence and develop careers in the arts.
+In 2023-24, about $18.2 million was granted to 33 service units for carrying out 35 arts projects.

 The Hong Kong Paralympians Fund

-To foster the development of sports for athletes with disabilities and support their pursuit of sporting excellence in international events, a total funding of $4.77 million was approved in 2022-23.
-Of this amount, $2.41 million was allocated to sports organisations to support the development of priority sports for PWDs (including athletics, gymnastics, skating, para-rowing, judo and sailing) and to cover related administrative expenses.
-Additionally, $2.36 million was allocated to athletes with disabilities to support their efforts in achieving distinguished results in international competitions.
+To foster the development of sports for athletes with disabilities and support their pursuit of sporting excellence in international events, a total of $6.24 million was approved in 2023-24.
+Of this amount, $3.23 million was allocated to sports organisations to support the development of priority sports for PWDs (including athletics, bowling, lawn bowls, gymnastics, skating, archery, shooting, swimming, rowing and sailing) and to cover related administrative expenses.
+Additionally, $2.49 million was allocated to athletes with disabilities to recognise their efforts in achieving distinguished results in international competitions.

 Special Needs Trust

-The Government established the Special Needs Trust (SNT) Office in December 2018.
-With the Director of Social Welfare Incorporated as the trustee, SNT provides reliable and affordable trust services for managing the assets of deceased parents of children with special needs.
-Regular disbursements will be made to their children’s carers, who may be individuals or organisations, in accordance with their wishes.
-This is to ensure that their assets will be used for meeting the long-term daily needs of their children after their passing.
-As at 31 March 2022, the SNT Office received 47 applications for the SNT service.
+With the Director of Social Welfare Incorporated as the trustee, the Special Needs Trust (SNT) provides reliable and affordable trust services for managing the assets of deceased parents.
+Regular disbursements will be made to the carers of their children with special needs, who may be individuals or organisations, in accordance with the parents’ wishes.
+This ensures that their assets will be used to meet the long-term daily needs of their children after their passing.
+As at 31 March 2024, a total of 18 SNT accounts have been set up.

 Archive